Mama (2013 film): Critical reception

 IGN editor Scott Corulla rated the film 7.3 out of 10 and wrote, "This is a fine first film for director Andrés Muschietti and, despite some missteps and disappointments, very well could be a harbinger of interesting things to come for the helmer."
 The Huffington Post wrote, "With Del Toro's name up front, expect Mama to be the winter horror film of choice in 2013."
 The Philadelphia Inquirer called the film an "effectively spooky ghost story", adding, "Mama is full of arty tropes – sepia-toned flashbacks, flickering lights, menacing murmurings.
 The atmosphere is positively spectral.
 And it's easy to see why del Toro is a champion: Like his Pan's Labyrinth, there's a fairy-tale aspect (the film even begins with the title card "Once upon a time..."), with children in jeopardy, a witchy monster, and edge-of-the-precipice confrontations."
 Canyon News wrote, "The scares do indeed come a mile a minute and will unnerve even some of the toughest moviegoers."
 Mick LaSalle of the Houston Chronicle wrote, "Director Andres Muschietti is cinematically literate – in one example he borrows a flashbulb effect from Hitchcock's Rear Window – and he has visual panache.
 Much of the movie is surprisingly beautiful."

 Box office

 In the United States, the film earned $28,402,310 on its opening weekend, debuting at #1 and playing at 2,647 theaters.
 It grossed $148.1 million worldwide and is a commercial success.
 Additionally, Jessica Chastain, for the second time in her career, claimed the top two spots of the box-office with her starring roles in Mama and Zero Dark Thirty.

+Home media

+The film was released on DVD and Blu-ray on May 7, 2013, by Universal Studios Home Entertainment.
+An Ultra HD Blu-ray release was released on September 30, 2025, by Shout!
+Studios under their Scream Factory imprint.
+It grossed $12.5 million in home sales.